deygourab/Lonar-Crater/README.md

-# **ISLAE Impact Simulation Files**
+# **iSALE Impact Simulation Files**
 **Asteroid Impact Simulation Input Files Repository**

 ## **Overview**
-This repository contains input files for ISLAE (Impact Simulation for Large Asteroid Events) simulations, focusing on asteroid impacts.
+This repository contains input files for iSALE simulations, focusing on asteroid impacts.
 The files include:
-1. **`asteroid.inp`**: Input parameters defining asteroid characteristics (size, velocity, angle, etc.).
+1. **`asteroid.inp`**: Input parameters defining asteroid characteristics (size, velocity, etc.).
-2. **`material.inp`**: Input material properties for the target rock or impacted terrain.
+2. **`material.inp`**: Input material properties for the target rock and impactor.

 These files are prepared for use in high-precision impact modeling and can be utilized by researchers and engineers working on impact cratering, material deformation, and shock wave propagation studies.